tempelmann/iBored-compressed-disk-image/README.md

 A Chunk is a segment from the original disk image, with length of *Chunk Size*, starting at the offset of a whole multiple of *Chunk Size*.
 As the disk image's size is not necessarily a multiple of *Chunk Size*, the last chunk may be shorter.

 The compressed chunks are stored inside this file anywhere past the header and in any order.

+Starting with version 2, each compressed chunk starts with a uint32 value specifying the size of the compressed chunk data that follows.
+In version 1, this value is missing and the compressed data starts right away.

 ###Compression Method